-How To Connect With a Recruiter on LinkedIn
+How to Connect and Message a Recruiter on LinkedIn

 female touching iPhone signing on to LinkedIn

-People using social media to search for job opportunities is more widespread than ever, and one of the most popular sites to find jobs is LinkedIn.
-The site is the largest social network for professionals, so it isn’t any wonder that it’s so popular.
-What you might not know is that LinkedIn is also a popular choice for recruiters who are looking to connect with job seekers.
+People using social media to search for job opportunities is becoming more widespread than ever, and one of the most popular sites for finding jobs is LinkedIn.
+The site is the largest social network for professionals, so it’s no surprise that it’s so popular.
+You might not know that LinkedIn is also a popular choice for recruiters looking to connect with job seekers.
 If you are searching for a job, you should take advantage of this and strive to cultivate relationships with recruiters.
-They have industry knowledge, they know what employers are looking for, and they can help prepare you for things such as the interview, salary negotiations, workplace culture and expectations, and proper work attire.
+They have industry knowledge, know what employers are looking for, and can help prepare you for the interview, salary negotiations, workplace culture and expectations, and proper work attire.

 Since so many recruiters use LinkedIn for their recruiting efforts, connecting with them is invaluable, whether you are actively pursuing a job opportunity or not.
 Learning how to connect with recruiters can greatly enhance your job prospects and your job search.
-Recruiters know which companies are hiring in the location you are looking in.
-They know which companies are looking to fill permanent, full-time, part-time, or temporary positions in your industry.
-They also can give you insight on salary and benefits that companies offer in your desired area, as well as guide you in how to negotiate with a prospective employer.
-Here are 6 ways that you can connect with a recruiter on LinkedIn.
+Recruiters know which companies are hiring in the location you are looking at.
+They know which companies want to fill your industry’s permanent, full-time, part-time, or temporary positions.
+They also can give you insight into the salary and benefits that companies offer in your desired area and guide you in negotiating with a prospective employer.

 Your LinkedIn profile is the first thing recruiters see.
 A professional-looking profile will go a long way in showing a recruiter that you are ready for job opportunities.
 Not everyone on LinkedIn has a profile picture.
 This is where you can stand out and get your profile noticed.
 Make sure you choose an appropriate picture, though.
 The photo should show your face, suit your profession (don’t have on a t-shirt if you’re looking for a management position), and have a simple background.
 You might even want to hire a professional photographer to take one for you.